 Management fees: Based on the number of members.

 Projects support: Beneficiaries are obliged to document the realised activities in the form of a final report, and for longer projects also an interim report.
 The final report can consist of an activity report (realised activities and how the results were obtained) and a financial report (how the grant was used).

-Each year, the DUF appoints an auditor to control the information provided by the beneficiaries.
+Each year, DUF appoints an auditor to control the information provided by the beneficiaries.
 If the associations do not meet the criteria, funding may be withheld or associations must refund the support.

 The youth board of the profits from the national lottery and football pools approves the funding rules established by the DUF.
-Furthermore, the youth board processes complaints against the DUF’s administration of the pool.
+Furthermore, the youth board processes complaints against DUF’s administration of the pool.